Teshie: Politics

 Teshie is in the Ledzokuku constituency led by Hon.
 Ben Ayiku, a member of the National Democratic Congress, who succeeded Hon.
-Dr Bernard Okoe Boye of the New Patriotic Party.
+Dr Bernard Okoe Boye of the New Patriotic Party.Benita Sena Okity-Duah defeated candidates like former MCE Daniel Amartey Mensah and former MP Nii Nortey Dua to win the 2015 Ledzokuku Parliamentary primary with 62% of the legitimate vote.

 Traditions

 Teshie is one of the independent towns of the Ga State, every August, the town celebrates the Homowo festival.
 It is believed that the original Teshie people came from La, a town that lies to the west of Teshie.

 Fort Augustaborg, built by the Danes in 1787, is located in Teshie and was occupied by the British from 1850 to 1957.
 It is believed that Teshie is 300 years old as of 2011.

-The town is rich in diversity as a result of the country's current democracy and development program.

 Teshie stretches from the Kpeshie Lagoon to Teshie-Nungua Estates (first junction) from East to West on the Teshie Road.
 Teshie has grown enormously to become one of the biggest towns in Ghana.

+The locals claim that the deteriorating status of the roads in Greda Estates, Tsuibleoo, Teshie Lascala, and other neighborhoods has a significant negative impact on their daily commute and calls for immediate action.
+The Greater Accra Region Minister, Henry Quartey, and the Registrar of the Greater Accra Regional House of Chiefs, Enoch Addo, have been warned by the chiefs and traditional leaders of Teshie, an Accra suburb, to refrain from meddling in Teshie's chieftaincy concerns.